abdifatahmohamad/JS-mini-projects/README.md

 # Web Mini-Projects With Vanilla JavaScript

-This is the main repository for all of the projects in the course.
+This is the main repository for all of the projects.

 - [See all projects](https://abdifatahali.github.io/JS-mini-projects/)